Heirloom Tomato, Black Garlic and Marsala-Roasted Chickpea Panzanella

 There are moments in a young woman's life that shine much brighter than the typical day-to-day happenings.
 You know the usual suspects: First day of college, buying your first car, first Herpes outbreak...you get the picture.
-I find that my shining moments tend to fall more in the "Crack-Ass Weird" category.
-For example, one of the best days of this past year was when my mother gave me an immersion blender.
+As of late, I'm finding that my stand-out moments in my life highlight that I'm a huge dork.
+For example, one of my favorite days of 2009 was when my mom gave me an immersion blender.
 I was so excited, I blended foods that should never be blended.
 Like sandwiches.
 And pasta dishes.
 And maybe even pancakes with syrup.
-I get slap happy sometimes.
+I get slap-happy excited sometimes.

 For the Panzanella...